tomlyscan/inet/showcases/wireless/analogmodel/doc/index.rst

 Note that even though the interpolation between the points is linear, it appears curved due to the log scale used on the spectrum figure.

 In the example simulation, there are two host-pairs; one host in each pair sends UDP packets to the other.
-The host pairs are on different, non-overlapping Wifi channels.
-A noise source create small bursts of noise periodically, which overlaps with both host pair's transmissions.
+The host pairs are on different, slightly overlapping Wifi channels.
+A noise source (:ned:`NoiseSource`) creates small bursts of noise periodically, which overlaps with both host pair's transmissions.

 The :ned:`noiseSource` module creates dimensional transmissions, which interfere with other signals.
 It contains a transmitter module (:ned:`NoiseDimensionalTransmitter`), an antenna module (:ned:`IsotropicAntenna` by default), mobility module (so that it has a position, and optinally move around):